🌟 Keeping a Homeschool Portfolio in Florida— It’s Easier Than You Think! But read this in it’s entirety, it’s very important.

 Will someone ask to see my portfolio?

 👉 Just me.
 However, if your local superintendent requests it, you must provide it within 15 days.
+That statement is not my opinion, but a fact from FL State Statute 1002.41.

 ✨ Keep It Simple and Celebrate Learning!